MicrosoftDocs/xamarin-docs/docs/android/wear/get-started/index.md

 ---
-title: "Getting Started with Android Wear"
+title: "Get Started with Android Wear"
 description: "The guides in this section introduce Android Wear, describe how to install and configure your computer for Wear development, and provide steps to help you create and run your first Android Wear app." ms.prod: xamarin ms.assetid: 8B9DC98A-773F-4E06-84A7-BA8208C4E864 ms.technology: xamarin-android
-author: mgmclemore
+author: conceptdev
-ms.author: mamcle
+ms.author: crdun
 ms.date: 12/18/2017
 ---

-# Getting Started with Android Wear
+# Get Started with Android Wear

 _The guides in this section introduce Android Wear, describe how to install and configure your computer for Wear development, and provide steps to help you create and run your first Android Wear app._